XQueryInstitute/Course-Materials/syriaca-case-study/readme.md

 ##E. Conclusions:
 Because the entire app is downloadable as an archive, users can run the app locally and modify it as needed.
 Thus student research assistants built their own functions:

-1. A Natural Language Processor that recongnized and matched Named Entities
+* A Natural Language Processor that recongnized and matched Named Entities
-2. A an image module that embedded related images of manuscripts
+* A an image module that embedded related images of manuscripts
-3. A quick and simple notes view that passed through as a TEXT file on data that matched a particular research parameter.
+* A quick and simple notes view that passed through as a TEXT file on data that matched a particular research parameter.

 #II.
 Discussion of Scholarly Editing

-##A. Open up your App to the scholarly community, not just your data.
+* Open up your App to the scholarly community, not just your data.
-##B. Design your data structure around the sorts of search possible.
+* Design your data structure around the sorts of search possible.
-## C. What can TEI do and what can't it do?
+* What can TEI do and what can't it do?